succinctlabs/sp1/book/getting-started/install.md

 cargo prove install-toolchain
 ```

-To verify the installation of the tooolchain, run and make sure you see `succinct`:
+To verify the installation of the toolchain, run and make sure you see `succinct`:

 ```bash
 rustup toolchain list